-Eventually, Jack committed adultery, and Shelley’s fears came to pass.
-The thing she dreaded—losing Jack—happened.
+Eventually, Biff committed adultery, and Mable’s fears came to pass.
+The thing she dreaded—losing Biff—happened.
 It was a “self-fulfilling prophecy.”
 How did they arrive at this place in their marriage?
-How could they have built their marriage on a better foundation?
+How could they have built their covenant on a better foundation?

 What men want

-To answer these questions, you have to go back to God’s original design for the male and the female and how the effects of sin altered His intent.
+To answer these questions, you have to go back to God’s original design for Adam and Eve and how the effects of sin altered His intent.
 The Lord made Adam for Himself (Genesis 2:7).
 He created Adam in His image (leader) and gave him things to do (work).
 It was a perfect world from Adam’s perspective.
-He basked in the glory of the Lord and spent his time doing things for the Lord.
+He basked in the glory of the Lord and spent his time doing things for God.

 What women want

+Then God surveyed the scene and decided Adam needed someone to complement him; the Lord made Eve (Genesis 2:18).
 Eve was not like Adam.
 She came from his side, not from the dirt (Genesis 2:7).
-She looked different and was expected to serve a different role.
+She looked different, and God expected her to serve a different role.
 The Lord did not make Eve for Himself, but for Adam (Genesis 2:22-25).